wpswings/mwb-bookings-for-woocommerce/README.txt

 [youtube https://www.youtube.com/watch?v=QTIiZDAtWKA?rel=0]

-Don’t miss our Halloween Sale—grab the [**Bookings for WooCommerce Pro**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=hbookings-pro) today at 25% Off! 🎉👻

-== SALIENT FEATURES OF THE BOOKING APPOINTMENT WORDPRESS FREE VERSION: ==
+== KEY HIGHLIGHTS OF THE FREE VERSION OF THE WORDPRESS BOOKING PLUGIN: ==

 **1) Offer Bookings Availability Settings**
 With the Bookings for WooCommerce Plugin, admins can effortlessly manage availability and scheduling for WooCommerce appointments.
 They can set daily availability as well as specific booking deadlines, simply by adjusting Start and End times in the plugin’s Availability tab within settings.
 This flexibility allows for more than 10 slots based on individual needs.
 Marketers can leverage this feature to customize availability for particular days, weeks, or even months.